Languages supported by Saturn Cloud

 Access databases by setting up a start script for installing unixODBC for R or pyodbc for Python jobs.

 Add Kaggle API key information to your Saturn Cloud secrets page and download Kaggle dataset to your current path.

-Load local files by uploading JupyterLab or RStudio, or via SSH.
+Load local files by uploading JupyterLab or the R IDE, or via SSH.

 Saturn Cloud Backend